phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We also used joblib, a python library for easy parallelization, to enable the extraction and evaluation processes to use all available CPU cores.

+## Survey software

+The survey software is written in Typescript with SQLite, TypeORM, Express.js, MobX and React.
+It loads a set of audio files as output by the software described in @sec:evalsoftware.
+It creates a remapping from an incrementing counter to each of these files, so survey participants cannot be biased by knowing what they are listening to.
+It stores the ratings for each participants together with their comment into an SQLite database.
+It also has an admin interface which shows an automatically updating interactive pivot table of the current survey results, showing the average ratings depending on choosable dimensions (e.g. average ratings for each predictor for each audio sample).
+It can then also export this table to \LaTeX{} format, as seen in @tbl:surveyresults.

+A second component, written in python does the significance test by loading the results from the SQLite database and outputting a \LaTeX{} table for the significance of the difference between each rating type and predictor combination, as shown in @tbl:surveysig.

 ## Evaluation Visualizer

 The evaluation visualizer reads all the output JSON files from training and displays the resulting loss graphs as seen in @fig:l2reg.
 It also shows a table of the evaluation results with various parameters for a every neural network sorted from best validation result to worst (@fig:fullsingle).
 There is also a graph for detailed comparison of the postprocessing and evaluation methods, by fixing every parameter except one of them and plotting Precision, Recall, F1-Score with that parameter on the x-axis, as shown in @fig:varysigma, @fig:varycenter, and @fig:varymonologuing.